Restore-A-Deck Cleaner System Review 4.7/5 (51)

-The Restore-A-Deck Cleaner Kit continues to be our top performer for the 2023 deck season.
-Easy to work with, very cost-effective, and great results!
+The Restore-A-Deck Cleaner Kit remains our top performer for the 2024 deck season.
+It is easy to work with, very cost-effective, and produces great results!
 Please read this article and post any questions you have in the comment area below.
-Our newly enhanced website now offers the ability to upload and post pictures of your exterior wood or deck.
+Our newly enhanced website now allows you to upload and post pictures of your exterior wood or deck.
 This will help us determine the proper prep for your deck using the Restore-A-Deck Cleaner and Wood Brightener Kits.

-Below you will see a YouTube Video Review of the Restore A Deck Prepping kit.
+Below is a YouTube Video Review of the Restore A Deck Prepping kit.
 This is from an actual consumer and is very informative and helpful.

 Restore-A-Deck Cleaner Review Below

-– The Restore-A-Deck Step 1 Deck Cleaner did very well at removing general dirt and grime.
-The deep cleaning formula made it easy to break down the gray wood cells.
-All mold was removed as well.
-The Step 1 Deck Cleaner did not remove some rust stains from the furniture but the Step 2 Brightener did.
+The Restore-A-Deck Step 1 Deck Cleaner did very well at removing general dirt and grime.
+The deep cleaning formula made breaking down the gray wood cells easy.
+All mold was also removed.
+The Step 1 Deck Cleaner did not remove some rust stains from the furniture, but the Step 2 Brightener did.

-– The best on the market today.
-The cost to clean and brighten an average 600 square foot deck is less than $.07 a foot.
-Since Restore-A-Deck comes in a powder we liked that you only needed to mix as much as you needed.
+The best on the market today.
+The cost to clean and brighten an average 600-square-foot deck is less than $.07 a foot.
+Since Restore-A-Deck comes in a powder we like, you only need to mix as much as you need.
 Very little waste.

-– RAD products are designed to clean, not remove old deck stains.
-We would presume that they would remove a deck stain if the stain has deteriorated drastically.
+RAD products are designed to clean, not remove, old deck stains.
+We would presume that they would remove a deck stain if it has deteriorated drastically.

-– RAD does not come in a liquid.
-You need to measure 6 oz per gallon of water mix the entire 2 lb. container into 5 gallons of water.
-This product does apply easily with a garden pump sprayer.
-We needed to make sure to mix at the correct dosage otherwise, the powder did not completely dissolve.
+RAD does not come in a liquid.
+You need to measure 6 oz per gallon of water and mix the entire 2 lb. container into 5 gallons.
+This product can be applied easily to a garden pump sprayer.
+We needed to make sure to mix at the correct dosage; otherwise, the powder would not completely dissolve.
 Testing was done with both scrubbing and pressure washing.
 Both worked well.
 Step 2 brightener does not need to be scrubbed, just rinsed with water after 10 minutes.

 Overall Score for Restore-A-Deck Cleaner: 9